minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

 </div>
 </div>

-- Include a list of **main features** that will be available to users.
+- Include a brief list of **main features** that will be available to users.
 All features should also be visible in the sketch.
-Keep it brief.
+If you have complicated features, it might be good to create a separate sketch for each feature.

 - Mark which features define the *minimum viable product* (MVP) and which parts may be optional to implement.